pingcap/docs-tidb-operator/en/deploy-on-aws-eks.md

 basic-grafana   LoadBalancer   10.100.199.42   a806cfe84c12a4831aa3313e792e3eed-1964630135.us-west-2.elb.amazonaws.com 3000:30761/TCP   121m
 ```

-In the output above, `EXTERNAL-IP` is the LoadBalancer domain name.
+In the output above, the `EXTERNAL-IP` column is the LoadBalancer domain name.

 You can access the `<grafana-lb>:3000` address using your web browser to view monitoring metrics.
 Replace `<grafana-lb>` with the LoadBalancer domain name.